ragnarlevi/GTST/ReadMe.md

 * -p the path to where the pandas dataframe (containing ROC curve for each test) should be saved
 * -d Number of processes used to simulate the iterations.
 Each core will process N/d simulations.
 Preferably, we should have the relationship $d*i = N$, where $i$ is an integer

 The kernel specifics depends on the kernel that is used.
-If the kernel of choice does not use a specific parameter, simply skip
+If the kernel of choice does not use a specific parameter, simply omit it.

 * -kernel The name of the kernel to be used:
   * wl for the Weisfeiler-Lehman subtree kernel (Grakel package)